 3694, and Pfizer's poly ADP ribose polymerase inhibitor ("PARPi"), talazoparib, in patients with locally advanced or metastatic triple negative breast cancer ("TNBC") and without a germline mutation in BRCA1/2.
 The preclinical data indicate that combining talazoparib with ZEN-3694 is a rational combination to test in patients that are proficient in homologous DNA repair.
 BETi have been shown preclinically to modulate homologous DNA repair genes and can thus potentially sensitize BRCA1/2 proficient patients to talazoparib.
 The Phase 1b part of the trial (initiated in calendar Q1 2019 and completed in calendar Q2 2020) evaluated the safety, pharmacokinetics, and pharmacodynamics of the combination and identified a dose for the Phase 2 part of the trial.
 The Phase 2 part of the trial evaluated the efficacy of the combination, with overall response rate plus disease stabilization (clinical benefit rate) being the primary endpoint, began in April 2020 and the last patient came off the study in August 2022.
 Interim clinical data from our TNBC study was presented in December 2020 at the San Antonio breast cancer symposium.
 The near final data was presented at an oral poster discussion session at the annual American Society of Clinical Oncology ("ASCO") meeting in June 2022.
-The data showed an overall confirmed response rate of 22% and 32% in a subset of patients that did not have a history of HR+ disease.
 The data also showed that chronic dosing of the combination of ZEN-3694 + talazoparib was well tolerated.
 Zenith provided ZEN-3694 and executed the study, Pfizer provided talazoparib, and both parties funded the study, with Pfizer funding up to \$2.9 million, or approximately 50%, of the shared study costs.

 On May 10, 2022, Zenith announced that it has initiated a 120 patient, three cohort Phase 2b mTNBC trial which will accrue patients in US, EU, and China (at an estimated cost of \$7.0-7.5 million, substantially all to be paid by Newsoara).
 This trial is designed and powered to potentially garner a potential accelerated approval provided it meets its primary endpoint of objective response rate and upon agreement with the FDA.
 Cohort A of the study will enroll 80 patients in the US with germline wildtype BRCA1/2 locally advanced or metastatic TNBC that have previously been treated with a TROP2 directed antibody drug conjugate ("ADC") therapy and will be dosed with ZEN-3694 + talazoparib.
 Cohort B will accrue 10 mTNBC patients who will be dosed with single agent ZEN-3694 at the requirement of prior treatment with a Trop directed ADC.
 If the target Objective Response Rate ("ORR") of 30% is achieved in Cohort A, Zenith will discuss potential accelerated approval with the FDA given the significant unmet need in this aggressive and poor prognosis disease.
 To date, two patients have been dosed in this study.
 Two of the eight clinical sites in the US are enrolling while the other six are in the start-up phase.
-One of the four clinical sites is enrolling in EU and all of the China sites are in the start-up phase.
+All four clinical sites are enrolling in EU and China sites have started accruing.